A big smile on my face this past June: I finished my exam to become a dive instructor!

 There are IDC centers all over the world.
 But I wanted to do my IDC close to the USA and to Canada.
 So doing my IDC in Central America sounded like the right option.

 I completed my divemaster over a year ago and was now ready to head to the next level.
-At that time, I had searched the internet and enrolled with Rich Coast Diving in Costa Rica.
+I searched the internet and enrolled with Rich Coast Diving in Costa Rica at that time.
 Brenda and Martin, the course directors, showed me the ropes.
 Martin is known to be pretty direct in his teaching and expects dedication in the courses.
 As diving remains a complex topic, and since there’s no room for errors, I decided to continue my education with them.

 An IDC in Central America combines the advantage of being more or less in the same time zone as the USA.
 As I’m working as a digital nomad with clients in all continents, it’s important to figure out how to combine a study schedule with the meetings and calls.

-But it’s nice and warm, and the diving is amazing.
+But it’s nice and warm, and the diving is fantastic.
 Costa Rica is in Central America by far the safest country with the best facilities.
-A working internet is pretty important for me as a digital nomad.
+A working internet is pretty essential for me as a digital nomad.
 Costa Rica has good internet service(8MB downstream over cable is not bad for Central America)

 So, can I come and dive with you?

 Yes, absolutely!
-We have students from all over the world joining to dive with us.
-As beginning divers, or to do some training, or just to have great fun on amazing dive sites.
+We have students from all over the world joining in diving with us.
+As beginning divers, do some training or have great fun on fantastic dive sites.

-If you are already certified as an Open Water Diver, happy to teach you along the rest of your path to Open Water Advanced Diver, or to Rescue Diver, or to help you to improve on some diving skills in specialty courses.
+Suppose you are already certified as an Open Water Diver, happy to teach you along the rest of your path to Open Water Advanced Diver or Rescue Diver or help you improve some diving skills in specialty courses.
 Or just if you like to have tons of fun!

 Divers love to speak their own language.
 Here are some of the acronyms: